Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Pixel detector performance

 \Fig{fig:hitmap} shows hit maps of a single event for an electromagnetic shower of 130 GeV positrons in the two pixel layers, which exhibit the expected shower profile in the transverse direction.
 The longitudinal development of the shower from the front layer~(left) to the back layer~(right) can also be seen, where in the latter more hits are created.
 The red zones in the hit map indicate dead areas of the sensors, where no hits were registered.
 Those areas were excluded for the later analysis and from the calculation of the center of gravity of hits, as defined below.

-\Fig{fig:gravity} shows another hit map (left) and the corresponding $x$- and $y$-projections of the hit distributions in pixel layer 1 for a single event.
-The projections show a clear peak indicating the position of the shower center.
-As a quantitative estimate, one can calculate the center of gravity in both $x$ and $y$ per event in both pixel layers.
-We again apply a directional cut, which is now based on the pixel information, i.e.\ we select only events for which the residuals of the center of gravity of showers between two pixel layers is close to zero.
+The shower position is determined by calculating the center of gravity in both $x$ and $y$ per event in both pixel layers separately.
+We again apply a directional cut, which is now based on the pixel information, i.e.\ we select only events for which the residuals of the center of gravity of showers between two pixel layers are within $3\sigma$.
+This cut removes fake triggers and hadron punch-through events.
+We also removed events which have values for the number of hits or of the RMS of the $x$ and $y$ spatial distributions which are inconsistent with the expectations for the nominal EM showers -- this mainly ensures that potential pile-up of beam particles is rejected.
+We confirmed that pile-up events were negligible according to the hit distributions.
 No pad-layer information was used because the readout was completely independent for this data set.

-\Fig{fig:gravity_cor} shows the correlation of the center of gravity position in $x$ from HGL1 and HGL2 layers after applying the beam line cut, which cuts off the off-diagonal hits outside of the $3\sigma$ window.
-Similar correlations for the $y$ direction have been observed.
-We also removed events which have values for the number of hits or of the RMS of the $x$ and $y$ spatial distributions which are inconsistent with the expectations for the nominal EM showers -- this mainly ensures that potential pile-up of beam particles is rejected.

-\Fig{fig:EnergyDistribution_Sum} shows the hit distributions~(sum of HGL1 and HGL2) for positron beams of 50, 60, 70, and 130\,GeV energy.
-While the number of hits in the pixel layers is not expected to be a good measure of the total deposited energy, one still observes an increase of the number of hits with beam energy.
+\Fig{fig:EnergyDistribution_Sum} shows the distributions of the sum of the number of hits in HGL1 and HGL2 for positron beams of 50, 60, 70, and 130\,GeV energy.
+A clear increase of the number of hits with beam energy is visible. \Fig{fig:Linearity} shows the mean number of hits derived from those distributions as a function of beam energy.
+This indicates that already in the two layers used here the number of hits depends linearly on the energy and as such provides a good measure of the energy of the full shower.

 \ifcomment

 \Fig{fig:EnergyResolution} shows the energy resolution based on the hit distributions.
 The obtained energy resolution can be described by